crpietschmann/portfolio/_posts/2008-10-20-is-this-necessary-chris-pietschmann-mvp-mcsd-mcad-mcp.markdown

 My comments as posted:

 *I think it&#39;s ok to put one or two after your name, but no more than that.
 And only use them in places where you&#39;re not already stating your certified; Like on your resumt and cover letter.
 It&#39;s a good thing in emails and/or blog comments to show your cert.
-But, I do agree that it doesn&#39;t compare to a Phd.<br />
+But, I do agree that it doesn&#39;t compare to a Phd.

 - Christopher Pietschmann, MCSD*